-Direct project management responsibilities, including contractual, financial and programme management.
+Assist in the management of projects, including contractual, financial and programme management.

-Establish strong working relationships with other members of the landscape team and internal teams across the business.
+Establish working relationships with other members of the landscape team and internal teams across the business.

 Produce or oversee the production of drawings and other technical documentation using appropriate software, with the necessary level of detail as required at various stages of development: strategies, conceptual design, detailed design and production information.